 Redwoods also recognizes people need support at every stage of life.

 Senior Underwriter Lisa Bohlen-Admire had a daughter preparing to go to college.
 She was able to take advantage of Redwood programs like 529 College Education Match, where the company matches half of the employee contribution to a savings account up to six percent and provides a one-time gift of $500 after a new birth or adoption to start the 529.
-Her daughter was also able to use Redwoods’ Scholarship Program and received $5,000 per school year for up to four years to help cover college expenses.
+Her daughter was also able to use Redwoods’ Scholarship Program, which allows employees to receive $6,700 per school year for up to four years to help cover college expenses.